 Archival records, academic studies, and excavations at the site provided conclusive proof of the statue’s provenance.

-Additionally, witness testimonies concerning widespread looting in the 1960s further substantiated the evidence, leading the Manhattan District Attorney’s Office and HSI to rule in favor of Türkiye’s claim and seize the statue from the Cleveland Museum of Art.
+Witness accounts of widespread looting in the 1960s added key evidence to the case.
+Based on this and other findings, the Manhattan District Attorney’s Office and Homeland Security Investigations ruled in favor of Türkiye’s claim.
+They seized the statue from the Cleveland Museum of Art.

 Museum’s Legal Challenge Overruled: The Artifact Returns Home